RISC-E-Biscuit/RISC-E-Biscuit/README.md

 - 👀 I’m interested in MCU/SOC embedded/baremetal programming in C/C++ and Assembly language, in relation to audio synthesis/processing/recording.

 - 🌱 I’m currently learning to avoid bad code.
+Stupid "me too" languages, and crappy overblown toolchains/environments

-- 💞️ I’m looking to collaborate on having a quiet life or more serious audio projects.
+- 💞️ I’m looking to collaborate on having a quiet life and/or more serious audio projects.

 - 📫 How to reach me ...
-Just, Don't.
-Please.
+Just, *don't* Please, unless necessary.

 <!---
 RISC-E-Biscuit/RISC-E-Biscuit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.